lsbjordao/Bull-ProFlora-paper-algorithms/README.md

 After cloning and opening the project, install all the required packages.

 All the required packages for this project are listed in the `package.json` file.
-To install them, simply run `npm install`.
+To install them, simply run `npm install` in the root directory.

 The set of dependencies are: